OpenSaasAU/lambda-ec2-snapshots/README.md

 ```

 - Set the Lambda's function Trigger to a "CloudWatch Events - Schedule".
   This can be set from within the Lambda function console under the "Triggers" tab
+- To manually set the region.
+Confgiure the input of the Lambda function, set to "Constant (JOSN text)" and enter { "region" : "us-east-1" } or whatever region you want.
+You can then setup multiple Cloudwatch rules for different regions pointing to the same Lambda function.
 - Add the following tags to the EC2 instance(s) you want snapshots created

 |  Tag | Value | Description |